vladislavleegithub/soundport/README.md

 > * Never share your cookie with anyone.
 > * Cookies can provide significant account access.
 > * The cookie saved in `SoundPort` is saved on your local system and secure.

+## Running the `port` command

+After both ytmusic and spotify have been setup:
+- Run `soundport port` command.
+- Select the playlist you want to port.
+- And thats it.